Top 5 Best Fire Ant Killers (**2022 Review**)

 If it’s not causing you an immediate problem and you don’t know where the mound is, consider baiting.
 This uses a slow acting poison that workers take back to the mound to infect the others.
 The queen usually dies within a week and the colony in two.

-Insecticide sprays give immediate results and ants die when they come into contact with it.
+Insecticide sprays can contain some of the best poisons for killing ants, give immediate results and ants die when they come into contact with it.
 However, this only kills the ones that are there and may deter others from any baits that you’re using.

 Just remember… If you have ants in your house you want to stick to traps and baits.